ayushgayakwad/spotfix/README.md

  3. Provide a clear and detailed description of your complaint.

- 4. Attach any relevant photos or videos (optional).
+ 4. Attach any relevant photos or videos.

  5. Submit your complaint.